 Business Disability Forum provides pragmatic support by sharing expertise, giving advice, providing training and facilitating networking opportunities.
 This helps organisations become fully accessible to disabled customers and employees.
 Crucially, members of Business Disability Forum are entitled to a 10% discount on unlimited advertising with Evenbreak - a saving of £900 a year!

-To find out more about becoming a member of Business Disability Forum, please visit their site here.
+To find out more about becoming a member of the Business Disability Forum, please visit their site here.

 Diversity and Ability

 D&A is an award-winning disabled-led social enterprise which supports students, organisations and social justice projects to create inclusive cultures.
-From 1-to-1 Assistive Technology training and mentoring, to group workshops and leadership coaching, find out how we can support your celebration of difference.
-With their aligned values and complementary services; D&A is working with Evenbreak to ensure all of their respective clients are embedding best practices in their recruitment processes, as well as creating inclusive cultures in which to retain staff.
+From 1-to-1 Assistive Technology training and mentoring to group workshops and leadership coaching, find out how we can support your celebration of difference.
+With their aligned values and complementary services; D&A is working with Evenbreak to ensure all their respective clients are embedding best practices in their recruitment processes, as well as creating inclusive cultures in which to retain staff.
 Find out more on the Diversity and ability website.

 Diversity Network is a passionate and fast-growing business community committed to diversity, equity and inclusion in the workplace – and above all, bringing about change.

 We believe passionately in creating a better workplace for all.
 Through our work, we aim to shine a light on the most exciting changes in business towards parity through a valuable mix of case studies, online events, debates, interviews and insights from industry professionals on the front line of change.

 In our high-quality events and online content at diversity-network.com, we feature organisations across all sectors, locations, and stages of their diversity and inclusion journey.
 We have a global reach – our online events can be attended by anyone from anywhere, and they are free to attend, making them extremely accessible.
 Our next event is INCLUSION 2020, a three-day, pan-sector conference and exhibition which is free and open to all.